-- 4.5.
-The Institute acknowledges that education and awareness are important aspects of prevention and commits to actively informing and training students and staff in preventing, reporting and responding to Sexual Misconduct. - 4.6.
-The Institute has a Student Code of Conduct Policy and Procedure and Staff Code of Conduct Policy and Procedure which requires all students and staff act in a manner that promotes a safe, positive, productive and harmonious learning environment, act ethically and responsibly, and be accountable for their actions and decisions. - 4.7.
-All staff are expected to contribute to the creation of an inclusive workplace and a healthy workplace culture. - 4.8.
-Managers have a particular obligation to model appropriate behaviour; promote this policy; treat all complaints seriously and attend to them promptly; monitor the Institute's environments and seek expert help for complex or serious matters.
-Managers must ensure: - professional standards of behaviour apply at all times; - staff/students who wish to make enquiries or complaints are supported and assisted in a professional and fully informed manner; - all complaints are treated impartially, confidentially, seriously and sympathetically; - all parties are protected and given fair treatment throughout the process;
+- 4.6.
+The Institute acknowledges that education and awareness are important aspects of prevention and commits to actively informing and training students and staff in preventing, reporting and responding to Sexual Misconduct. - 4.7.
+The Institute has a Student Code of Conduct Policy and Procedure and Staff Code of Conduct Policy and Procedure which requires all students and staff act in a manner that promotes a safe, positive, productive and harmonious learning environment, act ethically and responsibly, and be accountable for their actions and decisions.

+- 4.8.
+All staff are expected to contribute to the creation of an inclusive workplace and a healthy workplace culture. - 4.9.
+Heads of Department have a particular obligation to model appropriate behaviour; promote this policy; treat all complaints seriously and attend to them promptly; monitor the Institute's environments and seek expert help for complex or serious matters.
+Heads of Department must ensure: - professional standards of behaviour apply at all times; - staff/students who wish to make enquiries or complaints are supported and assisted in a professional and fully informed manner; - all complaints are treated impartially, confidentially, seriously and sympathetically; - all parties are protected and given fair treatment throughout the process; - appropriate action is taken whenever bullying or harassment has been substantiated; - disciplinary action is taken when there is found to be misconduct. - 4.10.
+All staff have the responsibility to comply with this policy; report incidents to their Heads of Department and not tolerate inappropriate behaviour.